 Most jewellery designers are either self-employed - establishing their own workshop or studio, or freelance - working with individual makers or fashion and jewellery designers.

 You can build up your own business through getting yourself and your work known.
 You can sell your designs to manufacturing companies or design and make your own jewellery for sale through craft shops, galleries and online retailers.

 Vacancies are rarely advertised and speculative applications can be effective.
 Knowing where to look for jobs, how to promote yourself and being willing to network and take advantage of opportunities are crucial.
 Start by thinking of contacts made through your course, particularly during any work experience placements.

 It's possible to gain employment in larger design companies.
 Typical employers include factories and workshops that manufacture jewellery.
 Companies are often small and medium-sized enterprises (SMEs) employing up to 20 people.

 Recruitment agencies rarely handle vacancies.

-Many jewellery designers continue training throughout their career in order to develop their skills and keep up to date with new methods and changes in the industry.
+Continuing with training throughout your career will help you to develop your skills and keep up to date with new methods and changes in the industry.